msadat50/Basic-CAD/README.md

 <img src="https://github.com/msadat50/Basic-CAD/blob/main/Images/wheel.png?raw=true">

 ### Reflection
-In this assignment i had trouble making it. i was trying to find my mistake in there I delete the design and re started it by watching the Dr. shields video.
+In this assignment i had trouble making the dimension. i was keep clicking the wrong age. i was trying to find my mistake in there I delete the dimension and re started it by watching the Dr. shields video.
 [following along with Dr. Shields made it super easy.](https://youtu.be/RKeALFyqSGw) I learned about
 * I learn how to Circular pattern